 Budget See Cost of Attendance (COA).

 Campus-based Aid Financial aid programs are administered by the university.
 The federal government provides the university with a fixed annual allocation, which is awarded by the financial aid administrator to deserving students.
-Such programs include the Perkins Loan, Supplemental Education Opportunity Grant, and Federal and Montana Work-Study.
+Such programs include the Perkins Loan, Supplemental Education Opportunity Grant, and Federal and Institutional Work-Study.
 Note that there is no guarantee that every eligible student will receive funding through these programs, because the awards are made from a fixed pool of money.
 This is a key difference between the campus-based loan programs and the Direct Loan Program.
 Do not confuse the two, even though both loans are issued through the schools.

 Cancellation Some loan programs provide for cancellation of the loan under certain circumstances, such as death or permanent disability of the borrower.
 Some of the Federal student loan programs have additional cancellation provisions.
 For example, if the student becomes a teacher in certain national shortage areas, they may be eligible for cancellation of all or part of the balance of their educational loans.
 Repayment assistance is available if you serve in the military; the military pays off a portion of your loans for every year of service.